07803492177/swift-evolution/proposals/000b-consuming-nonconsuming.md

 Over all, these defaults been found to work well, but in performance sensitive situations an API designer may need to customize these defaults to eliminate unnecessary copies and destroys.
-Despite that need, today there is not a source stable syntax in the language to customize those defaults.
+Despite that need, today there does not exist source stable Swift syntax for customizing those defaults.

 ## Motivating Examples

-Despite the lack of such syntax, the compiler for some time has provided underscored, source unstable keywords that have met that need by allowing users to override the default conventions:
+Despite the lack of such source stable syntax, to support the stdlib, the compiler has for some time provided underscored, source unstable keywords that allowed stdlib authors to override the default conventions:

 1. `__shared`.
 This is equivalent to `nonconsuming`.
 2. `__owned`.
 This is equivalent to `consuming`.